NH7 Weekender: History

-Parent company sexual harassment allegations

-In 2018, a few former senior management executives at Only Much Louder, the parent company responsible for organizing the festival, were accused of sexual harassment by various female employees, and work associates.
-This led to a few artistes pulling out of the various festival slots and several others issuing a public stance against it.
-The company issued a statement and said Vijay Nair had disassociated himself with the company months prior to the allegations becoming public.

 Editions

 2010

 The festival's debut edition was held from 10–12 December at Koregaon Park in Pune.
 The lineup had seminal Indian acts like Zero, Swarathma, Pentagram and Blackstratblues alongside international acts like Asian Dub Foundation and The Magic Numbers.
 The festival had four stages and hosted over 35 artists across three days.
 It was estimated the festival had 10,000 attendees over the course of three days.

 Lineup

 2011

 The second edition of NH7 Weekender was held between 18–20 November 2011.
 It took place at the Laxmi Lawns near Magarpatta City in Pune and grew to five stages.
 Over 25,000 were estimated in attendance over the three days.
 Grammy winner Imogen Heap and the British electronic music act Basement Jaxx headlined along with performances from Midival Punditz, The Raghu Dixit Project, and Swarathma.

 Lineup

 2012

 In its third year, the festival expanded to Delhi and Bangalore.
 The combined lineup included 200 artists, 60 festival pre-party gigs, and six stages, took place in Delhi, on 13–14 October, at the Buddh International Circuit in Noida; in Pune from 2–4 November at Amanora Park Town; and in Bangalore, at the Embassy International Riding School, on 15–16 December.Headliners included Karnivool, Seun Kuti and Egypt 80, Buraka Som Sistema, Megadeth, Bombay Bicycle Club, Anoushka Shankar, and Fink.